 This episode highlights several general moral issues.
-Retraction scandals at a time when the public is looking to and relying on medical science are dangerous.
-The situation is intensified by the fact that these controversies are tied into the political debate over hydroxychloroquine, as it may undermine science along partisan lines.
-Polls show that Democrats are far more likely than Republicans to have a great deal of confidence in scientists to act in the best interests of the public — yet such scandals further undermine public trust and make science seem more partisan or politicized.
+Retraction scandals at a time when the public is looking to, and relying on, medical science are dangerous.
+The situation is intensified by the fact that these controversies are tied to the political debate over hydroxychloroquine, as it may undermine science along partisan lines.
+Polls show that Democrats are far more likely than Republicans to have a great deal of confidence in scientists to act in the best interests of the public — yet such scandals further undermine public trust and make science seem more partisan.

 The matter also raises ethical issues within the sciences.
 According to Ivan Oransky from Retraction Watch, the case represents larger systematic issues within the sciences, noting that even leading journalists rely too heavily on an honor system.
-For example, the pandemic has led to warning signs about the use of preprints in journals, which have moved away from a means of getting feedback while studies are being finalized to a means of sharing “breaking data” as fast as possible, despite the lack of peer review.
+For example, the pandemic has led to warning signs about the use of preprints in journals, which have moved away from getting feedback while studies are being finalized to sharing “breaking data” as fast as possible, despite the lack of peer review.

-On the other hand, according to Sheldon Krimsky, the author of Science in the Private Interest: Has the Lure of Profits Corrupted Biomedical Research?, has observed several problems that occur when scientists work together with private corporations.
+On the other hand, according to Sheldon Krimsky, the author of Science in the Private Interest: Has the Lure of Profits Corrupted Biomedical Research?, numerous problems can occur when scientists partner with private corporations.
 Krimsky finds that publication practices have been influenced by commercial interests: the commercialization of science has led to a decline in the notion that scientists should work in the public interest, and sharing data becomes more problematic given the use of paywalls and intellectual property protection.
-This makes it more difficult to verify and check data that is used.
+This makes it more difficult to verify the data.

-There are many examples where a corporation can make sharing data problematic.
-Such scenarios could include a company that chooses not to release their findings if they are unwelcome, or a corporation that claims data as intellectual property, making it difficult for others to use research (Diamond v Chakrabarty began the precedent for allowing genetically modified organisms to be patentable).
-And, of course, the Surgisphere episode is an example of university level researchers working in collaboration with a private company where the company has control of the data.
-Such cases allow for fraud and a lack of oversight.
+There are many ways corporations can complicate data-sharing.
+By choosing not to release unflattering findings or claiming data as exclusive intellectual property, companies can make it difficult for others to use research (consider Diamond v Chakrabarty which began the precedent for allowing genetically modified organisms to be patentable).
+And, of course, the Surgisphere episode is an example of university-level researchers working in collaboration with a private company where the company retains sole control of the data.
+Such cases allow for fraud and suffer from a lack of oversight.

-One of the proposed solutions is to move towards “open science,” making publications, data, and other information open and accessible to everyone.
-Such a move would allow for both increased transparency and accountability and more rigorous peer-review.
-Under such a system, falsified data would be more difficult to provide and caught more easily.
+One proposed solutions is to move towards “open science,” making publications, data, and other information open and accessible to everyone.
+Such a move would allow for both increased transparency and accountability as well as more rigorous peer-review.
+Under such a system, falsified data would be more difficult to provide and more easy to detect.

-While many of these issues have been brewing for years, it is not every day that a single published study can have the kind of global impact or public notoriety that came with investigations into the effectiveness of hydroxychloroquine, even while other independent studies have also demonstrated its ineffectiveness.
-The ethical fallout from this scandal is thus far more obvious to the public, both due to the speed of events and the publicity surrounding the studies.
-Indeed, there have already been calls to stop private speculation into COVID-19 research; part of this call includes the position that all intellectual property should be made available for free to the international scientific community for fighting coronavirus.
+While many of these issues have been brewing for years, it is not every day that a single published study can have the kind of global impact that came with investigations into the effectiveness of hydroxychloroquine, even while other independent studies have also demonstrated its ineffectiveness.
+The ethical fallout from this scandal is thus far more obvious given public interest in the disease.
+Indeed, there have already been calls to stop private speculation into COVID-19 research; part of this call includes the position that all intellectual property should be made available for free to the international scientific community for fighting the pandemic.
 The question now is what specific reforms should be implemented to prevent scandals like this from happening again?